Russian jet comes within feet of U.S. spy plane

 The U.S. spy plane was in international airspace when the Russian jet closed in for an intercept.

+"The Coalition will not allow pro-regime aircraft to threaten or approach in close proximity to Coalition and partnered forces," the U.S. military said in a statement.

-The incident took place in the same area the U.S. shot down an Iranian made drone earlier this month.
+The incident took place in the same area the U.S. shot down an Iranian-made drone earlier this month.
+A pro-Syrian regime drone dropped munitions in the area on June 8 before being shot down.

+"The Coalition presence in Syria addresses the imminent threat ISIS in Syria poses globally," the Pentagon statement said.
+"The Coalition does not seek to fight Syrian regime, Russian, or pro-regime forces partnered with them, but will not hesitate to defend Coalition or partner forces from any threat."